CAVER: Cross-Modal View-Mixed Transformer for Bi-Modal Salient Object Detection: Experiments

 \paragraph{Number of Stages with the CMIU.} To explore the effect of the CMIU, we gradually replace the CMIU in the original CAVER with the simple convolutional layer in the order from shallow to deep.
 The experimental results are listed in Tab.~\ref{tab:ablation_cmiu}.
 It can be seen from the table that with the gradual removal of the CMIU from shallow to deep, the performance of the model has been consistently decreased on multiple datasets.

 \paragraph{Patch Size of the PTRE.} The size of the patch re-embedding in the PTRE is an important hyperparameter.
 We compare several settings in Tab.~\ref{tab:patchsize}.
 It should be noted that ``$1,1,1,1$'' is actually equivalent to the standard attention operation~\cite{Transformer}, which cannot be trained on our device due to its large memory requirements.
 As shown in the table, compared with other settings, ``$8,8,8,8$'' has the best average performance and a moderate computational cost, so, it is used as the default setting in our other experiments.
 This also reflects that simply increasing the computational cost does not necessarily lead to a better performance, which sometimes depends on a more reasonable structural design.
 An interesting phenomenon occurs under the setting of the final line of Tab.~\ref{tab:patchsize}.
 In our experiments, the input image size is 256, and the sizes of the four feature maps extracted from the encoder are 64, 32, 16, and 8, respectively.
 So in this case, the size of the attention maps in all spatial branches is $1 \times 1$, and the process of gathering information from the value $V$ is simplified to scale $V$ using a specific scalar factor.
 Its performance is not as good as the setting ``$8,8,8,8$'', but it is still competitive.
-Together with its lighter computational process, Considering its lighter computational cost, it can be the basis for exploring lighter and more efficient model variants.
+The existence of the channel-view component does play an important role in such competitive performance.
+It builds dense interactions between feature channels by performing dynamic feature fusion of different global views of the entire image.
+So, it can provide effective assistance for such a simple model.
+Considering its more efficient computation, it can be the basis for exploring lighter model variants.

 \paragraph{Visualization of Attention Maps.} To visualize the impact of attention operations at different positions, we show in Fig.~\ref{fig:attnmap} the learned pair-wise similarity score map which is calculated by the dot product between the patch-wise query and key.
 To show the learning effect more intuitively, we also supplement the normalized alignment score map of the query token corresponding to the red marker in RGB and depth images and the global key token sequence.
 It can be noticed that in the whole process, the feature discriminativeness and the intra-class similarity are significantly enhanced.
 From another standpoint, the global dependency pattern can be clearly observed in each map of different blocks, which is the source of the power of the attention operation.